 - Schedule an appointment for a one-on-one free, confidential consultation with a Department of Justice Accredited Immigration Representative at Sierra Community House by calling 530-546-0952

-- Attend our local or virtual Know Your Rights Workshops.
+- Attend our local or virtual Know Your Rights Workshops or a virtual workshop with our partner Visión y Compromiso.

 - Review the Immigration Preparedness Toolkit